5 things to know about the new PDX before you fly

 new check-in stations and baggage dropAlaska Airlines’ new automatic bag drop

 Accessibility tip: For wheelchair assistance to your gate, notify your airline in advance.
-Once you check in at your airline’s counter, you’ll meet your wheelchair passenger assistant at the end of the same island.
+Once you check in at your airline’s counter, you’ll meet your wheelchair passenger assistant at the end of the same aisle.
 If you have questions, you can reach all the airline wheelchair dispatchers at (503) 460-4300.

 new security conveyor with automated bin returnAt the new security checkpoints, three travelers can load their belongings into bins for screening at the same time.